What’s the risk of injury in yoga?

 “Pain in shoulders during vinyasa, lowering to chaturanga.
 But also have 2-year-old who I pick up several times a day which likely contributed.
 Background of trying to change alignment from yoga teacher training definitely contributed but probably improved the alignment long term and shoulder injury (rotator cuff) now resolved.”

 “I was at home doing my own practice.
 The injury occurred as a result of shoveling snow.
 I didn’t know it was a spinal injury at the time – I thought it was a muscle pull.
-I used yoga to stretch it out.
-I used rest to rest it out.
+[Then], I used yoga to stretch it out [and] I used rest to rest it out.
 It didn’t get better, and slowly got worse.”

 “Not only asana, but life, moving home and teaching may have contributed to this injury which manifested when doing asana.”